 Willpower is making a mind-based decision to do something without the heart-based surrender to God that allows Him to work it out in us.
 It is relying on the power of our will instead of the power of the Spirit.

 We are using that soul-ish side of ourselves to do that which is really a heart-based devotion to God.
-This is especially important to watch out for as new Christians because you are still developing those spiritual disciplines.Willpower is making a mind-based decision to do something without the heart-based surrender to God that allows Him to work it out in us.
+This is especially important to watch out for as new believers because you are still developing those spiritual disciplines.Willpower is making a mind-based decision to do something without the heart-based surrender to God that allows Him to work it out in us.
 Click To Tweet

 Relationship vs Religion